-An analytical-based Enhanced Analytical Simulation Tool (EASiTool) will be developed for technical and non-technical users with minimum engineering knowledge.
+An analytical-based Enhanced Analytical Simulation Tool (EASiTool) has been developed for technical and non-technical users with minimum engineering knowledge.
 The purpose of EASiTool is to produce a fast, reliable estimate of storage capacity for any geological formation.
-EASiTool will include closed-form analytical solutions that can be used as a first step for screening of geological formations to determine which formation can best accommodate storage needs over given period of time.
+EASiTool includes closed-form analytical solutions that can be used as a first step for screening of geological formations to determine which formation can best accommodate storage needs over given period of time.

-EASiTool will be developed with a highly user-friendly interface, however the analytical models behind the EASiTool will be cutting-edge models that incorporate effects of rock geomechanics, evaporation of brine near the wellbore, as well as deployment of brine extraction in the field to enhance the storage capacity.
-A net present value (NPV) based analysis will be implemented to devise the best field development strategy to maximize the stakeholder’s profit by optimizing the number of injection/extraction wells.
+EASiTool has been developed with a highly user-friendly interface, however the analytical models behind the EASiTool are cutting-edge models that incorporate effects of rock geomechanics, evaporation of brine near the wellbore, as well as deployment of brine extraction in the field to enhance the storage capacity.
+A net present value (NPV) based analysis has been implemented to devise the best field development strategy to maximize the stakeholder’s profit by optimizing the number of injection/extraction wells.

-This highly user-friendly tool will provide a unique strategy for CO2 injection combined with brine extraction to optimize any CO2 project by maximizing the project’s NPV.
+This highly user-friendly tool provides a unique strategy for CO2 injection combined with brine extraction to optimize any CO2 project by maximizing the project’s NPV.
 Benefits of this project include:

 The EASiTool developed in this project contributes directly to DOE research needs.
-At three stages of the development, EASiTool will be released to the possible end users (regulators, private and public companies, coal-fired power plants, etc) at this website.
+At three stages of the development, EASiTool were released to the possible end users (regulators, private and public companies, coal-fired power plants, etc) at this website.

 The project is funded by DOE (DE-FE0009301).